ZacharyRiffle/ZacharyRiffle/README.md

 # Zachary Riffle (he/him/his)
 ### About Myself
-#### Hey!
-I'm Zach, and I'm an FY23 Aspire and recent graduate of the University of Minnesota (Go Gophs) with a Bachelor of Science in Management Information Systems.
-Recently I relocated to beautiful Seattle, WA and began my journey specializing in security.
+#### I'm Zach, and I'm a Cloud Solution Architect specializing in security within Microsoft's Global Partner Solutions (GPSUS).
+I am currently responsible for delivering security-aligned technical training and resources designed to aid partners in skilling and architectural guidance.

-#### Outside of work, I am a proud born-and-raised Minnesotan and passionate Minnesota sports fan (for better or worse).
+#### Outside of the workplace, I am a passionate Minnesota sports fan.